 Mainly meat dishes (poultry, pork, lamb, and rabbit) dominate the traditional Easter Sunday lunch with various garnishing.

 Many housewives bake beigli (pastry rolls with walnut or poppy seed stuffing) not just for Christmas but for Easter too.

 See also our Hungarian Easter Recipes.

 On Easter Monday morning boys and men sprinkle women with perfume or with cold water, for which women give chocolate eggs or some change in return.

 Men of course gather strength with a shot of pálinka (Hungarian fruit distilate) and they usually spend the rest of the day with more boozing.

 On Holy Saturday public transport vehicles run according to Saturday schedule.

-Easter Sunday and Monday are public holidays so public transport operates according to holiday schedule.
-You’ll find exact information on public transport schedules around Easter on this page.
+Good Friday, Easter Sunday and Monday are public holidays so public transport operates according to holiday schedule, with less frequent service.

-On Good Friday and on Holy Saturday shops are open according to Friday and Saturday schedule.
+On Holy Saturday shops, food markets are open according to Friday or Saturday schedule.

-On Easter Sunday and Monday shops, markets, supermarkets and large stores are closed, however some shops and services may be open (very few though because of the new regulation that came into effect on 15.
-March 2015.: shops larger than 200 sqm cannot be open on Sunday and bank holidays.:
+On Easter Sunday and Monday shops, markets, supermarkets and large stores are closed, however some shops and services may be open.

 Some of the types of places that are open during the holiday: